andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 <iframe class="mb-2" style="border-radius:12px" src="https://open.spotify.com/embed/track/30upl1YT1suEgSDpIopSky?utm_source=generator" width="100%" height="80" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture"></iframe>

-Somehow Milsap's velvety smooth treatment of gut wrenching lyrics lulls you into its captivating trance just like the devilish grin of your former flame.
-It's a song that falls squarely in the subgenre of Yacht Rock that I just invented called *Pontoon DockRock*.
-As anyone who knows my adoration for pontoons and yacht rock will understand my level of obsession with this song.
+Somehow Milsap's velvety smooth treatment lulls you into its captivating trance - just like the devilish grin of your soon-to-be-former lover.
+If you're not paying attention you just might miss the devastating lyrics.
+I certainly did the first few times I heard it.
+It's a song I've decided to categorize, at the behest of no one, into a subgenre of Yacht Rock I just invented called *Pontoon DockRock*.
+As anyone who knows my dual obsession with pontoons and yacht rock will understand my infatuation with this song.

-The song has also been covered by the likes of Elvis Presley, Percy Sledge, Frankie Valli, Luther Vandross, James Brown, and Eddie Kendricks of The Temptations.
-Pretty decent company I reckon.
+Ol' Ronnie's version is actually a cover, the original penned by Burt Bacharach, whose organ-heavy arrangement sounds like something you'd hear at a non-denominational Sunday service in the 70s.
+Which makes it all the more curious that it has also has been covered by the likes of Elvis Presley, Percy Sledge, Frankie Valli, Luther Vandross, James Brown, and Eddie Kendricks of The Temptations.

-Our soundtrack also includes favorites from Eric Church, fellow Okie Toby Keith, Martina McBride, and the Indian Outlaw hisself Tim McGraw.
+The soundtrack also includes favorites from Eric Church, fellow Okie Toby Keith, Martina McBride, and the Indian Outlaw hisself Tim McGraw.
 We listen to the same songs over and over and over and over and over - so many times they worm their way into our subconsciousness.
-Any time I hear one of these songs my brain instinctively starts waiting for the fade-in to the next song.
+Any time I hear one of these ditties my brain instinctively starts waiting for the fade-in to the next song.
 A life-long gift that will forever remind me of two of the most fun weeks of my life.